tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>The license at the record level might be derived from the license of the data set from which the record is retrieved</td>
+			<td>The license at the record level might be derived from the license of the dataset from which the record is retrieved</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>